MEALDEA/sample/README.md

 In progress

 -Designing student community site of postech; poU

--Making a device which let people know How long the plant didn't have water

 -Making connection with Seoul University(College of Liberal Studies) and Ewha University(Scranton College)